Peach Moscow Mules

 We can typically find this brand of ginger beer at the local grocery store or liquor store.
 But you can also order Barritt’s Ginger Beer online here.

 Does a Moscow Mule have to be in a copper cup?

 The Moscow mule is known for its signature copper mug.
 No, you don’t have to use a copper cup, but it is part of the fun.
 However, make sure to purchase food-grade copper mugs.
 Read more history of the copper mug here.

 Can you use ginger ale in a Moscow Mule?

-You can use ginger ale in a Moscow Mule, but it’s not going to have the same result.
-We recommend – Barritt’s Ginger Beer.
+You can use ginger ale in a Moscow mule, but it won’t have the same result.
+We recommend Barritt’s Ginger Beer.